okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 - If you don't specify a value for `limit`, the maximum (200) is used as a default.
 If you are using a `q` parameter, the default limit is 10.
 - An HTTP 500 status code usually indicates that you have exceeded the request timeout.
 Retry your request with a smaller limit and [paginate](/docs/reference/core-okta-api/#pagination) the results.
 - The `search` parameter delivers optimal performance.
-Using the `q` or `filter` parameters may yield no results.
-They may also affect search performance, in which case you should try reformatting the request to use `search`.
+Using the `q` or `filter` parameters affect search performance.
+They may also yield no results, in which case you should try reformatting the request to use `search`.
 - Treat the `after` cursor as an opaque value and obtain it through the next link relation.
 See [Pagination](/docs/reference/core-okta-api/#pagination).

 ##### Response parameters